daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ## LastPass password manager

-In MDS we share credentials via the password manager LastPass.
-This can also be useful for helping keep secure passwords and efficient authentication.
-Sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
+Some MDS courses (e.g. the capstone project) use the LastPass password manager to share credentials.
+Although we will not cover privacy and security topics until the second semester of the program, we recommend that you use a password manager such as LastPass to help you create strong passwords and store them securely, and to facilitate online authentication.
+You can sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
 We also recommend installing the LastPass Chrome Extension available here: [https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd)

 ## Slack